jsoref/thorium/api/docs/src/concepts/reactions/reactions.md

 ---
 You can also create reactions in bulk in a single request in order to efficiently create large amounts of reactions.
-This request looks almost exactly the same as when creating a single reaction but the instead the reaction requests are in a list.
+This request looks almost exactly the same as when creating a single reaction but instead the reaction requests are in a list.

 Reactions can be created in bulk by POSTing to the following endpoint:
 ```